If you have a Nest Thermostat you probably read about the recent issues and may be living in fear of being left without heat in the dead of winter.

 - the thermostat can’t control the corresponding heating and cooling unit(s)

 PLEASE NOTE: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

-After around 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
+After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
 If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the system.
-Once it has fully restarted, plug it back in to finish charging.
-After an hour of charging, unhook the Nest Thermostat and reconnect it to its base.
+Once it has completely restarted, plug it back in to finish charging.
+After an hour of charging, unhook the Nest Thermostat and reattach it to its base.

 You should be be ready to go and this point, but again, for more elaborate instructions and information, please visit Nest Support.

 If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please give us a call at 866-397-3787 or schedule an appointment online.
-If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 866-397-3787 or schedule an appointment online.
+If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please contact Nest Support here.

-Also, do not let this occurrence worry you about your Nest’s reliability.
+Also, do not let this matter scare you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is really saving money for you every day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
+When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.